pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Options A and B described above may sometimes yield unresolved transactions.
-The most frequent cause for this is a mistyped or missing order number in the reference line. pretix allows you to resolve these transactions manually.
+The most frequent cause for this is a mistyped or missing order number in the reference line.
+If the bank account is also used for transactions unrelated to sales via pretix, this will also produce unresolved transactions. pretix allows you to resolve these transactions manually.
 If you have imported bank data on the organizer level, navigate to [Your organizer] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer" :fontawesome-solid-arrow-right:, which lands you on the page titled "Import bank data".
 If you have imported bank data on the event level, navigate to [Your event] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer" :fontawesome-solid-arrow-right:, which lands you on the page titled "Import bank data".